How to Start Living Below Your Means in 2022

 - How to Stop Spending Money You Don’t Have

-Step 6: Put away your credit cards.To stop yourself from throwing any small purchases onto your credit card, try using debit cards or cash envelopes.
+Step 6: Put away your credit cards.To stop yourself from throwing any small purchases onto your credit card, try using debit cards or a cash envelope wallet.
 This is a great way to teach you to live below your means, and that once the cash in an envelope is spent, it’s gone.
 Any extra left at the end of the month can be moved to a rainy day fund.

 Step 7: Pay off debt.Any debt you make monthly payments to needs to go.
 Use the extra money you get back from trimming expenses to accelerate and pay off debt early.
 You’ll not only free yourself from those payments but save money on interest as well.